 This year, in the same vein, we’re designating several bathrooms in the convention space as gender-neutral—one set on each floor of the convention center.
 Gender-neutral bathrooms are bathrooms that can be used by anyone, regardless of gender, sex, or gender presentation.
-They will be located on:
+We will announce locations for gender-neutral bathrooms soon.

 Gender-neutral bathrooms will help fans who are transgender, genderqueer, or don’t feel they fit into the categories of “men” and “women” feel less anxious when doing their business.
 Many people take conventions as an opportunity to dress as the gender they identify with, especially if their home situation doesn’t allow for it.
 Having gender-neutral bathrooms allows these attendees to feel just as safe and welcome at BronyCon as everyone else.

 We also have a lot of families at BronyCon, and parents might want to accompany their children to the bathroom for safety reasons.
 There’s an awkward age where a child who is a different gender from their parent is too old to be brought into a bathroom for their parent’s gender, but too young for a parent to feel comfortable letting their child out of their sight.
 It can be stressful for a parent to wait outside a bathroom while their child is using it alone, and gender-neutral bathrooms allow them to ensure their child’s safety, regardless of whether their gender aligns with their child’s.